ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 The fourth step is the **Electron Transport Chain**.
 In this step, electrons from oxidation of NADH and $FADH_2$ are used to generate an H+ gradient.
 Oxygen is the final electron acceptor, which is reduced to $H_2O$.
 The resulting $FAD$ and $NAD+$ are recycled back to the Krebs Cycle.

-The fifth step is **Chemiosmosis and Oxidative phosphoryla
+The fifth step is **Chemiosmosis and Oxidative phosphorylation**, where the proton gradient across the membra